turtleicetea/weather-app/README.md

 | **6.
 Demo Video & Git Portfolio**        | **5/5**     | Video demonstrates app and flows, main code overview.
 Timestamps in README, repo is well-organized and public. |

 **Total: 35/35**

+- To improve the app I could place more effort into styling and add a multi-day forecast.